 Overall, it is one the best weight distribution hitches with sway control, with the Equal-i-zer’s impressive 4 point system being the main selling point.
 Sway control is a major feature and this system is by far the best within this article.Check it Out

-When it comes to installation of the Eaz-Lift Camco Elite Hitch Kit, there is no messing around with fine tuning certain components.
+When it comes to installation of the Eaz-Lift Camco Elite, there is no messing around with fine tuning certain components.
 This is because the hitch ball and sway control ball is already pre-installed and torqued to perfection.

-Overall, it is the best weight distribution hitch for the money.
-Unlike many of the cheaper alternatives, it is not made from cheap materials and for this reason and the value for money aspect, it is one of the most popular systems.Check it Out
+Unlike many of the cheaper alternatives, it is not made from cheap materials and it is for that reason why it’s the most popular weight distribution hitch.Check it Out

-The Husky 32218 is a popular choice of many towing vehicle owners as it combines weight distribution and sway control into a single unit.
-It has a gross trailer weight rating of 12,000 LBS and tongue weight capacity of 1,200 LBS.
+The Husky 32218 is a popular option for many as it combines weight distribution and sway control into a single unit.
+It has a gross trailer weight rating of 12,000 LBS and tongue weight capacity of 1,200 LBS, which is perfect for most trailers.

 Andersen MFG 3350 No Sway Weight Distribution Hitch

-The Anderson weight distribution hitch uses chains to attach to the brackets instead of solid bars, which makes it much more lightweight.
-Anderson Hitches claim that the MFG3350 is the quietest weight distribution hitch on the market thanks to the materials and lightweight construction.
+The Anderson weight distribution hitch uses chains to attach to the brackets instead of solid bars.
+This makes it far more lightweight and the brand claim that it is the quietest available due the clever design of the hitch.

-For those worried about the bouncing effect when towing, this kit uses a “true motion” dampening system for a huge reduction.
-Limited noise and low levels of bounce ensure that the ride is as smooth and comfortable as possible.
+For those worried about the bouncing effect when towing, this kit uses a “true motion” dampening system.
+This results in limited noise and low levels of bounce, which ensures that the ride is as smooth and comfortable as possible.

 Weight Distribution Hitch Buying Guide